softdev15/slate/source/index.html.md

 ```

 ### DELETE
-Delete an existing Organization's Name
+Delete an existing Organization's Name.
+Instead of an actual delete of the Organization's Name it sets the flag `active` to `FALSE`, so it can be still displayed for existing documents.

 | Endpoint                         | Verb  | Body                              | Response                                       |
 | -------------------------------- | ----- | ----------------------------------| ---------------------------------------------- |